WRITERSWORLD Book Production Guide

 - Copy editor and book cover designer establish direct contact with author and work

-directly with author on the respective tasks.
+directly with author on their respective tasks.

 - WRITERSWORLD receives completed ISBN application form from the